rpm-software-management/rpm-web/user_doc/faq.md

 #### My rpmdb is corrupted!
 I'm getting errors about "Thread/process died in Berkeley DB library" telling me to run database recovery
-Chances are the database is not really corrupted, it was just uncleanly shut down and most likely doing `rm -f /var/lib/rpm/__db.*` is enough to clear the situation.
+Chances are the database is not really corrupted, it was just uncleanly shut down and often doing `rm -f /var/lib/rpm/__db.*` is enough to clear the situation.
+However unless you're certain that the error appeared on a read-only access, backing up the database and doing 'rpmdb --rebuilddb' is in order.

 However if you didn't manually issue `kill -9` on rpm (or other process accessing the rpmdb) and are (frequently) getting this